Terms & Conditions

 10. Representation.
 Any representation, statement or comment by the auctioneer as to the authorship, attribution, genuineness, authenticity, origin, date, age, provenance, condition or estimated selling price is a statement of opinion, and in every case, buyers should exercise and rely wholly upon their own judgement as to such matters.

 11. Buyer Beware.
 Purchasers, by making a bid for a lot, acknowledge and agree that they have satisfied themselves fully with all the sale conditions, including that the lot may be damaged or repaired.
 By bidding for any lot, the purchaser is deemed to be satisfied as to its condition.
 Unless specifically stated (i.e. Items of an electrical nature) otherwise, all lots are sold 'as seen' and we cannot accept returns under any circumstances.

 12. Ownership.
 Sold lots do not become the property of the buyer until payment has been made in full, but do become their responsibility upon the fall of the hammer.

 13. Clearing Purchases.
 Purchased items that have been paid for may be removed from the sale room during the auction where this is practicable, and should be collected before close of business on the day of the sale unless it has been otherwise agreed.
-All items must be cleared by close of business on the Tuesday following the sale.
+All items must be cleared by close of business on Monday following the sale.
 Items that have not been collected and/or paid for by this time will result in a £5 late collection fee.
 Customers who fail to pay for or collect their item(s) will be restricted from bidding at future auctions until any charges have been settled in full, and thereafter their bids will only be accepted after we have received a deposit bond equal to or greater than the value of any bids subsequently placed.

 14. Damage.
 If damage is caused to any lot at the viewing or before, during or after the sale, such damage will be made good by the person committing such damage, principals being responsible for the acts of their servants.